Hải Dương province: Economy

+On Vietnam's Provincial Competitiveness Index 2023, a key tool for evaluating the business environment in Vietnam’s provinces, Hai Duong received a score of 68.68.
+This was a slight improvement from 2022 in which the province received a score of 65.22.
+In 2023, the province received its highest scores on the 'Access To Land' and 'Law and Order’ criteria and lowest on 'Transparency' and ‘Business Support Policy’.

 New urban areas

 Presently Hải Dương City has two new urban areas.
 The first one is located in eastern Hải Dương, with an area of 108 ha and consists of two wards: Ngọc Châu and Hải Tân.
 The second is in western Hải Dương, and has an area of 433 ha.
 It is located in the territory of Thanh Bình ward and Tứ Minh commune.
 Both of the two new urban areas are invested by Nam Cuong Group.
 Currently there are many families living here but the cost of land and the cost of building the homes is quite high in comparison with living standard in Hải Dương.
 The two new urban area expanding Hải Dương City is one of main reasons Hải Dương City became a second level city on May 16, 2009.

 Education system

-Hải Dương's education system is divided into 5 phases: pre-primary, primary, intermediate, secondary, and higher education, as the national education system suggests.